easyops-cn/next-core/etc/brick-kit.api.md

     openModal: (e?: CustomEvent) => void;
 }

+// Warning: (ae-internal-missing-underscore) The name "PartialMicroApp" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type PartialMicroApp = Pick<MicroApp, "id" | "isBuildPush">;

 // Warning: (ae-forgotten-export) The symbol "TransformOptions" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "preprocessTransformProperties" should be prefixed with an underscore because the declaration is marked as @internal
 //